opixelum/brain-disk-gitbook/docs/ai/nn/known-nn/cnn.md

 - Reduces the spatial dimension of the input data;
 - Helps reduce the number of parameters and computational complexity in the network;
-- Common methods are average and max pooling;
+- Methods are average, global average and max pooling;
 - Creates invariance (recognize an object even after its appearance varies), which destroys small translations.